June 30 deadline to assign remaining Microsoft Training Vouchers

 While many of us might be glad to see the end of 2020, the move into 2021 brings with it some important deadlines you won’t want to miss.
 One of them is the end of life for Microsoft’s training vouchers program.

 Currently, all Microsoft Enterprise Agreement customers with Software Assurance accrue training vouchers that can be exchanged (free of charge to the customer) against technical training courses.
-This accrual will end on Feb.
+This accrual ended on Feb.
 1, 2021.

 After then, you only have until June 30, 2021 to book your eligible training courses through your Microsoft Volume Licensing Service Center (VLSC).
 All training must be completed by Dec.
 31, 2021 when the program officially ends, and all training vouchers expire.

 If you’ve never heard of Microsoft Software Assurance Training Vouchers (SATVs), you might be wondering why you should act now.
 Honestly, you’d be doing yourself a disservice if you didn’t.

 Why Microsoft training vouchers are good for you and your IT teams

 Microsoft training vouchers are one of the easiest and most cost-effective ways to train your technical staff on how to support and administer Windows 10 and Server, Office 365, Teams, SharePoint, SQL, and other Microsoft solutions.
 However, it goes beyond that.

 Consider these findings from the latest Global Knowledge IT Skills and Salary Report:

 - 78% of global IT decision-makers face critical skills gaps

 - Skills gaps can cost upwards of $29,000 per employee